powellcenter-soilcarbon/soilcarbon/README.md

 * 'humid continental hot summer, wet all year' listed twice in the template (remove) is something else missing?
 * For “soil pH other” column, it needs an accompanying column to specific what the “other” pH method was (e.g. KCl, HF, etc)
 * It occurred to me that “Beyond Clay” identified exchangeable Ca as one of the variables we’re recommending people use to model soil C content, but our own database doesn’t include that as a reported variable.
 I think we should create columns for the individual exchangeable cations.
+* I would argue that column S in the layer tab should be ”% inorganic C” instead of “% carbonate”.

 ### Template instructions
 * Markdown file of description of each variable (check resources folder in Powell Center)
 * The upper limit of the last density fraction is "Inf"
-* If the data should be there but its wrong or not reported in the paper, put "missing"
+* If the data should be there but not reported in the paper, put "missing"
+* if it is wrong, put 'wrong'
 * change requirement that users remove description rows from data templates to submit

 ### Package